kruti1028/Tableau_project/README.md

 ## Challenges
 I feel the need to dedicate more practice to parameters and calculated fields as I haven't fully grasped their usage and implementation.
-In general, I find graphs to be a bit challenging to comprehend at the moment.
+In general.
 It is a matter of concern, but I am committed to persistently working on improving my understanding and proficiency in this area.

 ## Future Goals
 I will experiment with advanced visualization techniques within Tableau.
 By incorporating treemaps, network diagrams, or interactive dashboards.